 - Keep holding the power button until you hear the second beep

-- Next, connect DUALSHOCK 4 controller using the USB cable
+- Next, connect the DUALSHOCK 4 controller using the USB cable

 - Press the PS button on the controller